Creating and Running a Webman Project in ServBay

 config/database.php

-file to set up MySQL and PostgreSQL connection info.
-ServBay's default database host is127.0.0.1
+in your project root to set MySQL and PostgreSQL connection info.
+ServBay’s default database host is127.0.0.1

 1